Vernon C. Bain Correctional Center: Escapes

 The first time a prisoner tried to escape from the Bain was in 1993, when a 38-year-old prisoner was able to escape while he was supposed to be cleaning ice from the parking lot in front of the boat.
 The guard who was responsible for the inmate was suspended without pay due to the incident.

-Prior to 2002, an inmate tried to escape from the prison's recreation area by climbing the 30-foot fence equipped with razor wire.
+Prior to 2002, an inmate tried to escape from the jail's recreation area by climbing the 30-foot fence equipped with razor wire.
 The guards' uniform boots prevented them from climbing the fence in pursuit, so they threw basketballs at the inmate to stop his escape, but he was able to successfully climb over it.
 He dove into the East River, where he was promptly picked up and returned by a police watercraft that was dispatched to the scene.

 Another escape occurred in February 2004 when the girlfriend of an inmate gave him a handcuff key.
-The inmate was handcuffed by one wrist to another inmate, but he was able to, without any prison employee noticing, remove the cuffs and free himself.
+The inmate was handcuffed by one wrist to another inmate, but he was able to remove the cuffs and free himself without any jail employee noticing.
 The inmate was able to cling to the undercarriage of a prisoner transport bus to ride away from the facility.
 He let go of the bus in the South Bronx and walked away, but was apprehended nearly a month later.
 Six officers and a captain were given administrative leave due to the incident.
 The corrections commissioner said the escape was caused by a combination of the inmate's quick thinking and the officers' sloppy work.

 In early 2013, an inmate charged with petty larceny successfully slipped out of his handcuffs as he arrived at the Bain Center.
 In 2021 a prisoner used a rope to escape from his cell via a window.
 He was caught the following day.

-In popular culture

-The prison is featured prominently in the 1993 movie Carlito's Way.